adobeio/adobeio-documentation/README.md

 Note: On Windows systems, this command expression may vary.
 For more information, see the [OpenSSL manpages](https://www.openssl.org/docs/manpages.html).

-#### Add the Keystore to the AEM Eventproxy-service User Group
+#### Add the Key Store to the AEM Eventproxy-service User Group

-To add the keystore to the AEM Eventproxy-service user group:
+To add the key store to the AEM Eventproxy-service user group:

 1. In AEM, open the **User Management** group list at http://localhost:4502/libs/granite/security/content/useradmin.html; or click the **Tools** icon and then click **Security** and **Users**.